Drixitel/Scientific-Computing/SSHSetUp/SSH_Notes.md

 # Passphrase

-- create one and add sec.
+- create one and add security

 # Checking if it works

-Instance URL is git.ucsc.edu and it will find your info from your key
+Instance URL is `git.ucsc.edu` and it will find your info from your key

 - `ssh -T git@git.ucsc.edu`
 - new?